ON SALE: Two new eBooks! Visit the shop!

 The best, freshest crab you can afford is going to make a big difference in the outcome of these crab cakes.

-While canned crab will work in the end, it won’t provide the best flavor.
+While any crab meat will work in the end, it won’t provide the best flavor.

 We recommend buying canned or frozen lump crab meat out of the shell for the best taste, texture, and ease of use.

 Almond Flour – Traditional crab cakes call for bread or cracker crumbs.
-We’re using almond flour instead.
+We’re using almond flour instead to make these low carb crab cakes.
+I have not tested this recipe with coconut flour.

 Baking Vs. Frying Crab Cakes: